craftvscruft/untangler/README.md

 * Support each of the [core 6 refactorings](https://arlobelshee.com/the-core-6-refactorings) identified by Arlo Belshee
 * Support the Menderbot [target languages](https://github.com/craftvscruft/menderbot/issues/5) with reliable syntax tree manipulation
 * Operate independent of a language server
-* Be automation-friendly - commands should have an option to output json, for instance
+* Be automation-friendly,  commands should have an option to output json and indicate success with exit codes, for instance

 ### Core 6 refactorings